 Q: How to write acceptance criteria?

-D: Since there were no QA people to kick off the discussion, an assumption was made that using the BDD (behavior driven development) would be best long-term approach.
-It improves communication between tech and non-tech teams and stakeholders via their nature language and BDD tests are more user-focused since it is based on the user or system’s behavior.
+D: Since there were no QA people to kick off the discussion, an assumption was made that using BDD (behavior driven development) would be the best long-term approach.
+It improves communication between tech and non-tech teams and stakeholders via their natural language and BDD tests are more user-focused since it is based on the user or system’s behavior.
 For example, test cases written using real examples of the actual requirements, to explain the behavior of the system.
 As Sabah mentioned, action – reaction.
 It works well when three things are considered.
 User Story, Acceptance Test, and use of TDD.

 This approach does require some planning.